BioLM/py-biolm/docs/model-docs/ESM-InverseFold.rst

     :class-container: sd-p-2 sd-outline-muted sd-rounded-1

-*This page explains the use of ESM-IF1, as well as documents its usage via the BioLM API for generating de-novo and natural sequences.*
+*This page explains the use of ESM-IF1, as well as documents its usage on BioLM for generating de-novo and natural sequences.*

 -----------
 Description
 -----------

-ESM-IF1 is a machine learning model designed for inverse folding tasks, which involve generating protein sequences that can fold into specified fixed-backbone structures.
+ESM-IF1 is a machine learning model designed for inverse folding tasks, which involve generating protein sequences that can fold into specified structures.
 To perform inverse folding, the model attempts to recover the native sequence of a protein from the coordinates of its backbone atoms.

 A key feature of ESM-IF1 is its capacity to produce sequences with natural,